-In September 2004, a new rebel movement, the Niger Delta People's Volunteer Force (NDPVF), launched a series of attacks against government forces and threatened to attack foreign oil workers.
-The oil-rich Niger Delta has been afflicted by persistent rebellion over the past several years.
+Volunteer Force (NDPVF), launched a series of attacks against government forces and threatened to attack foreign oil workers.
 The NDPVF is demanding autonomy for the region and a share of oil revenues.
-An estimated 500 people were reportedly killed in September in the ensuing violence, according to Amnesty International.
+An estimated 500 people were reportedly killed that month in the ensuing violence, according to Amnesty International.
 The Nigerian government disputes this figure.
 On September 29, 2004, the NDPVF and the Nigerian government reportedly reached a cease-fire agreement.
 The leader of the rebel group stated that "there should be a cessation of hostilities on both sides.
 Apart from that, we have not agreed on anything else for the time being."
+He was arrested in September 2005 and charged with plotting to overthrow the government.

-In late November 2005, the Nigerian army deployed additional troops to the oilrich Bayelsa State after lawmakers began impeachment proceedings against State Governor Diepreye Alamieyeseigha.
-In September 2005, British authorities had charged Alamieyeseigha, while visiting in London, with money laundering, but the governor skipped bail and returned to Nigeria in November.
+In November 2005, the Nigerian army deployed additional troops to the oil-rich Bayelsa State after lawmakers began impeachment proceedings against State Governor Diepreye Alamieyeseigha.
+In September 2005, British authorities had charged Alamieyeseigha, while visiting in London, with money laundering, but the governor skipped bail and returned to Nigeria.
+The former governor now awaits trial in an Abuja prison for corruption charges.
+A new rebel group, the Movement for the Emancipation of the Niger Delta (MEND), emerged in late 2005 and has used the kidnaping of oil workers to bring international attention to its cause.
+In January 2007 the group took several hostages, including at least one American, demanding that the government release the NDPVF leader and the former Bayelsa governor.
+The situation in the Delta region remains unstable.